Skyscanner/backpack/UNRELEASED.md

 > Place your changes below this line.

+- bpk-component-datatable:
+  - Fix issue where clicking on the column header 'Up' or 'Down' icons did not change the sortDirection

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).